Isshwarya/food-menu-voting/README.md

 ### How to deploy the web server

-- First, build the docker image.
+- First, collect the static files in static folder for Nginx to serve and then build the docker image.
 Set your current directory to the workspace directory and then run the commands

 ```console
 >>>python manage.py collectstatic